robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 ### JavaScript implementation

-Below you can find simple JavaScript implementation of all that was described above.
+Below you can find JavaScript implementation of all that was described above.

 ```javascript
 function computeDiscreteFourierTransform(